Accelerated expansion of the universe purely driven by scalar field fluctuations

 where we have defined the dimensionless variables $\tilde{I}=a_{i}^{2}I$, $\tilde{\rho}_{0}=a_{i}^{4}\rho_{0}$, $\tilde{p}_{0}=a_{i}^{4} p_{0}$ and $\tilde{a}_{i}=a_{i}/L_{p}$, with $L_{p}$ the Planck length.
 Note that

 so (\ref{eq:condition accelerated expansion}) can be easily satisfied if $\omega_{0}$ is sufficiently small.
 Indeed, in the limit $\omega_{0}\rightarrow 0$, we see that $\tilde{I}\rightarrow\infty$ while $\tilde{\rho}_{0}$ and $\tilde{p}_{0}$ approach finite values.
-An important assumption we are making here is that the infinite sums are convergent.
-This naturally happens for a thermal spectrum of the form (\ref{eq:occupation number thermal fluctuations}), but not for standard vacuum fluctuations.
-In such cases where the infinite sums fail to converge, we interpret $\langle|\alpha_{n}|^{2}\rangle$ as an effective, renormalized spectrum that already incorporates ultraviolet regularization (for instance, through the presence of a physical cutoff scale).
-With this in mind, let us assume that $\omega_{0}$ is so small that $\tilde{I}\gg\tilde{\rho}_{0},\tilde{p}_{0}$.
+An important assumption we are making here is that the infinite sums are convergent and positive.
+This naturally happens for a thermal spectrum of the form (\ref{eq:occupation number thermal fluctuations}), but not for vacuum fluctuations\footnote{Similarly to the spatially flat case, the sums (\ref{eq:rho 0 closed}), (\ref{eq:p 0 closed}) and (\ref{eq:I closed}) may not remain positive after the renormalization procedure and the conclusions extracted from this analysis could change.}.
+With this in mind, let us further assume that $\omega_{0}$ is so small that $\tilde{I}\gg\tilde{\rho}_{0},\tilde{p}_{0}$.
 In this case, condition (i) above, or, equivalently, equation (\ref{eq:condition accelerated expansion}), is clearly satisfied.
 In order for condition (ii) to be satisfied as well, one can use (\ref{eq:ensemble average rho final closed}) to show that $x>3/2$ is needed.
 In terms of the dimensionless variables, $x$ is given by

 Therefore, even if $\tilde{I}$ is huge, $x$ can be order 1 if $\tilde{a}_{i}$ is big.
 The range $x\in\left(3/2,\infty\right)$ can be translated into a range for $\omega_{0}$: $\omega_{0}\in\left(0,\Omega_{0}\right)$.
 For instance, consider the thermal spectrum (\ref{eq:occupation number thermal fluctuations}), and suppose that (\ref{eq:I tilde}) is dominated by the first term on the right-hand side.
 Assume also that we choose $\tilde{T}\gg\omega_{0}$, so that $\langle|\alpha_{0}|^{2}\rangle\approx\tilde{T}/\omega_{0}$.
 Then, using (\ref{eq:x dimensionless}), we see that $x>3/2$ means